anandkumar1998/SDLC_03_ALCHEMIST/1_Requirements/ReadMe.md

 Contact management is the process of recording contacts’ details and tracking their interactions with a business.
 Such systems have gradually evolved into an aspect of customer relationship management (CRM) systems, which allow businesses to improve sales and service levels leveraging a wider range of data.

-Mini Project in C Contact Management System is a simple console application without graphics.
+Mini Project in C Contact Management System is a simple console application.
 It is similar to the contact manager in cell phones.
-In this  project, you can add, view, edit, search and delete contacts.
+In this project,user can add, view, edit, search and delete contacts.
 All added and edited records are saved in a file.

-You can list contacts by name, phone no., address and email.
+User can list contacts by name, phone no., address and email.
 File handling has been used to record all data.
-We have used data structure to store the user name, email and contact.
-Overall, understanding the simple source code of this project will teach you how to add, edit, search, list and remove data using file.
+We have used data structure to store the user name, email and contact and Address.

-The source code for contact management system project in C is complete and totally error-free.
-It is short and simple – just over 200 lines.

-You can learn effective use of file handling, data structure and pointers from this project, especially how to record, modify, search, view and remove data in a file.

 ![R98](https://user-images.githubusercontent.com/80455876/130133855-b86210ca-00f9-43d6-8812-cc5e7cc6063d.png)